84 Lumber Arena (map it)

 Official Review by Steven Bieniek, Stadium Journey Regional Correspondent

 People attend a game or event for many different reasons.
 Most of the time, you’re going to root on a team that you’ve followed your whole life; sometimes you go because you know someone playing and sometimes you go just because you have nothing else to do on a Friday night.
 Sometimes, once you get to your destination, your “Friday night” ends up being a great time.
-This is the situation you can expect to encounter for the Robert Morris Colonial Hockey team and its home, 84 Lumber Arena which is part of the Island Sports Center.
+This is the situation that can be encountered for the Robert Morris Colonial Hockey team and its 84 Lumber Arena (formerly known as the RMU Island Sports Center).

 The FANFARE scale is our metric device for rating each stadium experience.
 It covers the following: